 Lake Whitney

-In 1859, Eli Whitney Jr. started building a much larger dam to create Lake Whitney.
+In 1859, Eli Whitney Jr. started building a much larger dam at the Armory site, creating Lake Whitney.
 The dam and lake would solve two problems: the need for more water power at the Armory and the need for water in New Haven.

 The dam was built with stone quarried from East Rock and Mill Rock.
 When completed, it was 38 feet high and 500 feet long.